 III.
 The Order of Priority

 Another important concept to understand is the order of priority in distributing the estate.
-Priority exists for times when the amount of the estate is insufficient to distribute to satisfy all expenses, debts, and intents from the will.
+Priority exists for times when the amount of the estate is insufficient to distribute to satisfy all expenses, debts, and intents from the will for more help is always better to consult with an expert will attorney.
 The order of priority is generally as follows:

 - Administration of the Estate – These include administration fees, attorney fees, and any other fees necessary for the safeguard and distribution of the estate.

-- Statutory Allowances – When the amount in the estate is insufficient to pay out all the allowances, Arizona laws create priority among the statutory allowances.
+- Statutory Allowances – When the amount in the estate is insufficient to pay out all the allowances, Arizona laws create priority among the statutory allowances and the use their text to pay service to make the money arrive to the one who need it the most.
 The only thing that has priority over these allowances and exemptions are the expenses to administer the estate.
 If there is no money remaining after one of the items, the others will not receive anything.
 The allowance include a Homestead Allowance of eighteen thousand dollars, a Family allowance limited to twelve thousand dollars-either paid in a lump sum or by monthly installments over a 12-month period, and an Exempt Property Allowance of seven thousand dollars.

 - Creditors – These are the creditors of the decedent, subject to A.R.S. §§14-3801, 14-6102, and §14-6103.